sgorgun/gold-mine-task-python/README.md

 |  **3**  |   6   |   5   |   1   |   1   |
 |  **4**  |   7   |   1   |   1   |   1   |

-One of the optimal itenerary is highlighted by bold.
+One of the optimal itinerary is highlighted by bold.
 The target value of any optimal path is equal to 14.
-This itenerary is not unique.
+This itinerary is not unique.
 Try to find out another one by yourself.

 ## Modelling exercise